angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 [Standard-version](https://www.npmjs.com/package/standard-version) is the cherry on the cake and takes advantage from a well formed git history.
 It will extract the commit message information like `fix`, `feature` and `BREAKING CHANGES` and use this information for creating a well formatted `CHANGELOG.md` file.
-I will also determine the a version for our project.
+I will also determine the next version for our project.
 Of course, numbers will be increased according to the [rules of semantic versioning](https://semver.org/).

 _ngx-semantic-version_ will configure a new script in your `package.json` that can be used for releasing a new version: